retrocomputacion/retrobbs/readme.txt

 - common.filetools: Functions related to file transfer, only bitmap transfer has been moved to this module so far.
-    SendBitmap(conn, filename, lines = 25, display = True, dialog = False,
+    SendBitmap(conn, filename, lines=25, display=True, dialog=False,
-               multi = True): Convert image to C64 mode and sends it to the client.
+               multi=True, preproc=True): Convert image to C64 mode and sends
+                        it to the client.
             <conn>:     Connection object
             <filename>: Path to image file/bytes object/PIL image object
             <lines>:    Total number of lines (1 line = 8 pixels) to transfer
                         starting from the top of the screen, max/default = 25
             <display>:  Set to True to send Turbo56K commands to display the
                         image after the transfer is completed
             <dialog>:   Set to True to send a dialog asking for graphics mode
                         selection before converting and transfering the image
             <multi>:    Set to True for multicolor mode.
 Overridden by user
                         selection if <dialog> = True
+            <preproc>:  Auto preprocess image brightness/contrast, default True

 - common.helpers: Misc functions that do not fit anywhere else at this point, functions might get deprecated and moved to other modules in